-The ARC's members at the Group's financial year-end were Mr G Cavaleros, Ms C Appana and Mr J Boyd who was appointed on 29 July 2021 following Mr H Mayers resignation.
+The ARC's members at the Group's financial year-end were Mr G Cavaleros, Ms C Appana and Mr J Boyd.
 The committee's members are independent non-executive directors who met four times during the year with senior management, including the Financial Director, the head of risk, certain other executive management as well as the assurance providers.
 The internal and external auditors have unfettered access to the ARC and its chairman and attend the Committee meetings.